ShawTim/react-electron-example/README.md

 [webpack](https://webpack.js.org/) comes with CRA (Create React App) for bunlding.
 Also [babel](https://babeljs.io/) and other webpack plugins.
 You may refer to `package.json` for detail.

 #### bcryptjs (password salted hashing) (not in use)
-I thought I need to store the salted hashed password to somewhere but later on I found that I dont actually need it (see the encryption part).
-But still want to share.
+I thought I need to store the salted hashed password to somewhere but later on I found that the project doesnt actually need it (see the encryption part).
+But still worth to share.

 [bcrypt](https://www.npmjs.com/package/bcrypt) is good and promising, but it requires nodejs to run (and maybe some other dependency as well). [bcryptjs](https://www.npmjs.com/package/bcryptjs) should be a good alternative because it runs on browser as well since it's pure JS, although it's slower.

 #### crypto-js (encryption)
 The application requires an encryption library to encrypt/decrypt the data.
 The data will only be used by this application and wont be passed around to another consumer.
-User is required to provide a password, which is actually the secrey key.
+User is required to provide a password, which is actually the secret key.
 So AES should be a good choice, which is a symmetric encryption with 1 single secret key to encrypt and decrypt.

 I pick [crypto-js](https://www.npmjs.com/package/crypto-js), which runs on both nodejs and browser (at least for AES).
 Some other encryption implementation requires nodejs or C++ which are not available on browser.